Beryslav

 Beryslav (Берислав, /uk/) is a city in Kherson Oblast, southern Ukraine.
 It serves as the administrative center of Beryslav Raion, housing the district's local administration buildings.
 Beryslav hosts the administration of Beryslav urban hromada, one of the hromadas of Ukraine.
 Population:

 The city is located on the right-bank of the Dnieper River across from Kakhovka on the opposite bank.
 Until the creation of the Kakhovka Reservoir, the city contained one of a historical crossing over the Dnieper.

-By the Resolution of the Cabinet of Ministers of Ukraine of July 26, 2001, No. 878, Beryslav was included in the List of Historical Settlements of Ukraine as the oldest settlement in the Kherson region.
+By the Resolution of the Cabinet of Ministers of Ukraine of July 26, 2001, No. 878, Beryslav was included in the List of Historical Populated Places of Ukraine as the oldest settlement in Kherson Oblast.